shaposhnikoff/my_medium_articles_starred/mastering-git-submodules-34c65e940407.md

 Also, if you enjoyed this post, say so: [upvote it on HN](https://news.ycombinator.com/item?id=9079447)!
 Thanks a bunch!

-Although we don’t publicize it much for now, we do offer English-language Git training across Europe, based on our battle-tested, celebrated [Total Git](http://www.git-attitude.fr/total-git/) training course.
+Although we don’t publicize it much for now, we do offer English-language Git training across Europe, based on our battle-tested, celebrated [360° Git](https://delicious-insights.com/en/trainings/360-git/) training course.
 If you fancy one, just [let us know](http://www.git-attitude.fr/request-intra-or-custom)!

 *(We can absolutely come over to US/Canada or anywhere else in the world, but considering you’ll incur our travelling costs, despite us being super-reasonably priced, it’s likely you’ll find a more cost-effective deal using a closer provider, be it GitHub or someone else.
 Still, if you want **us**, follow the link above and let’s talk!)*